Arturia-Pendragon-Iris/HiPaS_AV_Segmentation/README.md

 - **STS** — a cascaded four-stage Saliency-Transmission Segmentation module that progressively segments vessels from coarse to fine, using the output of each stage as a spatial prior for the next.

 > **Note on checkpoints.** Due to commercialization and patent policies, the final trained weights are not publicly available.
 For a simpler, deployable alternative, see [Simple_AV_seg](https://github.com/Tohsaka194/Simple_AV_seg).
+> We also provide a minimal **HiPaS_Slicer** as a Slicer demo for easier local testing and visualization.
+The demo allows users to load a standard NIfTI CT volume in 3D Slicer, run the simplified artery-vein segmentation pipeline through an external Python environment, and automatically load the generated artery, vein, and lung masks back into the Slicer scene as label volumes.

 ---